impress-org/givewp/README.md

 1. Create a new WordPress site with `give.test` as the URL
 2. `cd` into your local plugins directory: `/path/to/wp-content/plugins/`
 3. Fork this this repository from GitHub and then clone that into your plugins directory in a new `give` directory
-4. Run `composer install` to set up dependancies
+4. Run `composer install` to set up dependencies
 5. Run `npm install` to get the necessary npm packages
 6. Activate the plugin in WordPress
 7. Run `npm run dev` to start the watch process which will build the sass and script files and live reload using [Browsersync](https://www.browsersync.io/)